What time can we check in and out?

 The difference in price is due to Shervage Pod having slightly higher walls.

-They have a horse-shoe of beds with mattresses and a suspended bed. there is a kettle, small fridge, microwave, fan heater and plug sockets.
+The pods have a horse-shoe of beds with mattresses and a suspended bed.
+There is a kettle, small fridge, microwave, fan heater and plug sockets.
 Outside you have a wooden table and chairs, bbq and fire pit in-between the two pods.

-You will need to bring everything for camping e.g bedding, crockery, cutlery etc
+You will need to bring everything for camping e.g bedding, crockery, cutlery etc. Unfortunately dogs are not allowed in the pods.

 Do you have a shop on site?